What is The Sudsy Challenge?

-The Sudsy Challenge is a three day event held over three weekends in September.
-Depending on which weekend you choose, you’ll be able to get into your clean clothes from 5pm on the last day of the challenge.
+Although Sudsy September is over, your Sudsy Challenge can still be held on any three days of your choice throughout October or November!
+Depending on which three days you choose, you’ll be able to get into your clean clothes from 5pm on the last day of the challenge.
 Along with a fresh set of clothes, we hope that you gain a fresh perspective on what it’s like to be without access to laundry services.
-The dates you can choose from are:

 How do I sign up?

 It’s so easy!
 Just click the 'sign up' button in the top right hand corner.
 The whole process will be done and dusted quicker than you can load your laundry - and registration is free!

 Good news – it’s free to sign up for The Sudsy Challenge!
 However, in order to receive a Sudsy t-shirt you are required to first raise $24.
 That’s the cost of a load of washing and a shower.

 How long does registration and fundraising stay open?

 You will be able to sign up to the challenge right up until the day prior to your selected Sudsy weekend.
 However, please note you will only receive a Sudsy t-shirt if you sign up two weeks prior to your selected weekend AND raise the required $24 in Australia or $26 in New Zealand.
 Fundraising will stay open until the end of October.

 I’ve participated in the Sudsy Challenge before, do I have to sign up again?

 Welcome back and thank you for choosing to support us again!
 To answer your question, yes all return participants will be required to sign up again.

 Can I still participate if I don’t live in Australia or New Zealand?